Awelson/Blog/docs/STEM/twicecolder.md

     - A discrete variable is a variable $V$ whose range, $R$, can be injectively mapped into $\mathbb{N}$.
 In other words, $\vert R \vert \leq \vert \mathbb{N}\vert$
         - Example : Gender, Race, Eye color, Smoker (Yes/No), etc...

     - A continuous variable is a variable $V$ whose range, $R$, has the following property : For any $x,y\in R$ there must exist a $z\in R$ such that $x<z<y$.
+Of course, this implicitly assumes that the elements of $R$ can be ordered (in a natural way).
 Most commonly, $R$ is an interval of $\mathbb{R}$.
         - Example : Height, Body mass, etc...

-        - There is an interesting point to be made regarding the limitations of our measurement tools making all measurements discrete.
-In practice, we ignore these limitations.
-What's important is that a continuous variable can later be discretized (see the age example in the earlier note)
+A continuous variable can be turned into a discrete variable through a process known as discretization.
+For example, we could categorize body mass index (BMI) scores into "underweight", "normal", "overweight", "obese", and "extremely obese".

+Sometimes we could also treat a discrete variable as a continuous one.
+For example, your score on a test is a discrete variable, it has the range $\{0,1,\cdots, 100\}$.
+However, when we make statements such as "the average test score was 83.721", we are treating this variable as if it were continuous.
+There is nothing taboo about doing this, but it helps to be aware of these sorts of decisions.

 ### Level of measurement

 This refers to the different types of scales we measure our variables with.
 The most well known classification of these scales is that proposed by [Stanley Smith Stevens](https://en.wikipedia.org/wiki/Stanley_Smith_Stevens) which consists of "Nominal", "Ordinal", "Interval", and "Ratio" scales.

-> In mathematical terms, **measurement** of a variable $V$ refers to the process of assigning an individual $i\in I$ to the range $R$ of $V$.
+> In mathematical terms, **measurement** of a variable $V$ refers to the process of assigning an individual $i\in I$ to a value in the range $R$ of $V$.
 >
 > The "scale" used by $V$ for a measurement refers to the range of possible values that $i\in I$ can be assigned to, in other words, the "scale" used by $V$ is synonymous to $R$.
+However, a scale may have additional properties beyond the values that inhabit it, as we shall discuss.

 !!! note "Nominal Scale"